aidtopia/fortran-adventure/README.md

 ### 2. Build the translator

-If you have Visual Studio installed, start a [VS Developer Command Prompt](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022).
+Choose your own path: [Windows with Visual Studio](#windows-with-visual-studio) or [Another system](#another-system).

+#### Windows with Visual Studio

+Start a [VS Developer Command Prompt](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell?view=vs-2022).
+A Developer Command Prompt is just a regular command prompt with PATH and other environment environment variables set to access the compilers and tools that come with Visual Studio.

 You can build the translator using the IDE...

 ```
 start fortran\fortran.sln